Migalhassss/Get_next_line/README.md

 ## Acknowledgments

 This implementation is based on the concept of reading lines from an input stream efficiently.
 It is inspired by similar functions used in various C libraries and projects.

+## Support

+If you have any questions, encounter issues, or need assistance with the libft project, please feel free to open an issue on GitHub.
+Im here to help and improve the library together